-This PhD is part of the Midlands Energy Consortium and is run in collabroation with Centre for Hydrogen and Fuel Cell Research at Birmingham University.
-The Centre offers a four year PhD programme combining taught modules with the opportunity to research pioneering hydrogen and fuel cell technologies.
+The PhD in Hydrogen, Fuel Cells and their Application is part of the Midlands Energy Consortium and is run in collaboration with the Centre for Hydrogen and Fuel Cell Research at the University of Birmingham.
+This is a four year PhD programme combining taught modules with the opportunity to research pioneering hydrogen and fuel cell technologies.

 The Midlands Energy Consortium comprises the universities of Nottingham, Birmingham and Loughborough as well leading industry partners.
 Students have the opportunity to become specialists in the new sustainable technologies of the future.

 Within the CDT, there are 50 academics across several disciplines, focusing on chemical engineering, but including chemistry, physics, mathematics, materials, social science and built environment.

 These specialists contribute to the five main research themes:

 - Solid oxide fuel cells